chrschmidt/label/readme.md

-      -p, --fontsize=INT       set font size in pixels -w, --width=INT          set width of label in pixels (default: 350) -h, --height=INT         set height of label in pixels (default: 106) -o, --outfile=STRING     output file name
+      -p, --fontsize=INT       set font size in pixels -w, --width=INT          set width of label in pixels (default: 350) -h, --height=INT         set height of label in pixels (default: 106) -r, --rotate=INT         rotation of the image (default: 0) -b, --noborder           do not draw a box around the text -o, --outfile=STRING     output file name
       -h, --help               this help screen